 “The most common area that men develop melanoma, the deadliest of the three forms of skin cancer, is on the back,” Dr. Steve says.
 “For women, it's the back of the upper legs.
 That tells you something because, for example, guys may take their shirts off to mow the lawn.
 For women, it's more likely the result of laying out in a swimsuit.”

 Skincare is healthcare

-Dr. Steve says maintaining good skincare routines is a manifestation of how we care for ourselves in general.
-“Just like healthy nutrition, consistent exercise, and a generous amount of quality sleep, good skincare is an integral part of self-care," he said.
+Maintaining good skincare routines is a manifestation of how we care for ourselves in general.
+“Just like healthy nutrition, consistent exercise, and a generous amount of quality sleep, good skincare is an integral part of self-care," said Dr. Steve.
 "It's much less about cosmetics and trying to stay young than it is caring for yourself and your largest organ — your skin.”